 Our adoption lawyers in Houston focus on stepparent adoptions and adoption cases where the child has been previously placed with a prospective adoptive parent, either by Child Protective Services or via a family member, for an extended period of time.
 We will provide you with any information necessary to determine if you meet the Texas Family Code requirements for adoption and help you formalize your new family structure.

 An adoption is a legal arrangement where parental rights are transferred from the natural or birth parents to the adoptive parents.
-An adoption lawyer is imperative in this process.
-The adoptive parents then become legally responsible for the child they adopt and they obtain all legal parental rights with regard to the child, as if the child were biologically born to them.
+The legal challenges involved make an adoption attorney essential throughout this process.
+The adoptive parents then become legally responsible for the child they adopt and they obtain all legal parental rights in regards to the child, as if the child were biologically born to them.